wp-plugins/wp-easy-gallery/readme.txt

 - Enhanced social sharing capabilites for images
 - Newly added class name (wp-easy-gallery) for easy thumbnail styling
-- Upload unique thumbnail image and set custom dimensions
+- Upload unique thumbnail image for galleries and set custom dimensions
 - Include multiple galleries on a page/post
 - Set the 'sort order' of images in the galleries
 - WordPress ShortCodes for easy content integration